-Þ
+φ

-Buildings and Infrastructure 10,000
+Buildings and Infrastructure (including land improvements) 10,000

 Land 1

 Plant and Equipment 5,000

 Items with a lesser value are expensed in the year of acquisition.

 Land improvements undertaken by CEQ are included within the building class.

 Expenditure is only added to an asset's carrying amount if it increases the service potential or useful life of the existing asset.
 Maintenance expenditure that merely restores original service potential (lost through ordinary wear and tear) is expensed.